Olive-blockchain/Olive-network.github.io/collections/_job_descriptions/02-community-manager.md

 **Responsibilities**

-* Build and maintain a healthy Chinese community on official social media and messaging services used by Chia Network Inc.
+* Build and maintain a healthy Chinese community on official social media and messaging services used by Olive Blockchain Inc.
 * Develop a scalable knowledge base to provide technical support for Chinese Chia users
 * Recruit and manage volunteer community moderators to provide 24x7 support via supported messaging platforms
 * Manage communications between English speaking Chia developers and the Chinese community